Back to Decks

 Beseech the Mirror

 Beseech the Mirror is the centerpiece of the deck, and also makes the Airship plan possible.
-When bargained, it searches up any nonland permanent and puts it directly onto the battlefield - most commonly Phoenix Fleet Airship.
+When bargained, it allows you to cast any spell from your library with mana value less than 4 without paying it's mana cost.

 Beseech turns the deck into a toolbox, where you can use it to find answers for current threats.
 It's important to assess the current situation and although airship is the proactive line, sometimes a sweeper or a silver bullet is much more effective.